 High School Dual Enrollment

-Jackson College wants to provide an opportunity for motivated students to enrich their high school education by taking college classes while still in high school through the Postsecondary Option Act.
+Dual enrollment means students may be enrolled in both high school and college.
+Jackson College provides an opportunity for motivated students to enrich their high school education with dual enrollment options made possibly by the Postsecondary Option Act.

 Postsecondary Option Act